 The Bodhisatta was once an ascetic.
-Before this he was a wealthy brahmin, but after his wife died he took his young son and lived an austere religious life deep in the Himalayas.
+Before this, he was a wealthy brahmin, but after his wife died, he took his young son to live an austere religious life deep in the Himalayas.
 Many years later, some bandits from the border region raided a town to take plunder and slaves.
-One beautiful but wicked woman escaped their attack, and during her journey she came upon the Bodhisatta’s hut.
+One beautiful but wicked woman fled their attack, and during her journey she came upon the Bodhisatta’s hut.
 He was away gathering food, but his son was at home and the woman wanted him as a husband.
 She knew that virtue was protected in the forest, but if she could get him to come live with her in civilization, she could corrupt him and get him under her power.
 So the woman convinced the son that if he could resist temptation in a town, he would rise to a far nobler life than if he did so living in the forest.
-He agreed to go with her, but needed to say goodbye to his father.
-The woman knew if she was still there when the Bodhisatta returned, he would kill her, so she left right away, leaving a trail for the son to follow later.
+He agreed to go with her, but needed to say goodbye to his father first.
+The woman knew that if she was still there when the Bodhisatta returned, he would kill her, so she left right away, leaving a trail for the son to follow later.
 The rest of the day he sat meditating.